 Gilbert: I am most proud to work on a team of music education faculty members who are very accomplished, but are also very student-centered.
 My colleagues work hard to learn and grow to best meet the needs of our students, and inspire me to do the same!

 What do you like to do outside of the Glenn Korff School of Music?

-Gilbert: I enjoy performing saxophone with the Omaha Symphony, attending group exercise classes with friends, serving on my church’s worship team, bowling in a weekly league with my husband, and being a mother to my two daughters.
+Gilbert: I enjoy performing saxophone with the Omaha Symphony, attending group exercise classes with friends, serving on my church’s worship team, bowling in a weekly league with my husband, and being a mother to my daughters.

 Anything else you would like to add?